Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+### Version 1.17.7 (5/13/2013)

+* Fixed the autocomplete extension to not close the keyboard when clicking within the autocomplete window, including the scroll bar.
+Fixes [issue #170](https://github.com/Mottie/Keyboard/issues/170).
+* Fixed an issue in IE8 where a javascript error would occur in textarea when `usePreview` is `false`.
+Fixes [issue #134](https://github.com/Mottie/Keyboard/issues/134).

 ### Version 1.17.6 (5/10/2013)

 * Fixed the check combo function to not cause an error when the keyboard is hidden.
 Fixes [issue #168](https://github.com/Mottie/Keyboard/issues/168).